Two halves don't make a whole: instability and idleness emerging from the co-evolution of the production and innovation processes: Productive Idleness through Workers' Creativity

 \subsection{Experiment 5: Innovation and Learning}

-Now that we have a sense of the effects of idleness-driven innovation, we can explore their interaction with workers' learning mechanisms.
+Now that we have a sense of the effects of idleness-driven innovation, we can explore their interaction with learning dynamics.
 More formally, we allow the forgetting threshold $\theta_a$ to vary; it controls the differentiation in the learning path of workers, as observed in the dedicated experiment, and affects the impact of innovation on workers' productivity.
 The learning rate $\gamma_a$ is again set to 0.001.
 On the idleness-driven innovation side we aim to include both the frequency of ideas and their impact.
 However, these two parameters are tightly related; for instance, a longer average maturation period for ideas is likely to yield more disruptive process innovations.
-Therefore, instead of letting both parameters vary independently, we select three scenarios: $(g,\zeta)\in\{(1000,0.01),(10000,0.1),(100000,0.5)\}$, respectively referred to as the 'fast-paced', 'intermediate', and 'disruptive' scenarios (rows 1, 2, and 3 in the graphs).
-Another advantage of treating these parameters as entangled is that the scenarios can be considered chosen by the firm.
+Therefore, instead of letting both parameters vary independently, we select three scenarios: $(g,\zeta)\in\{(1000,0.01),(10000,0.1),(100000,0.5)\}$, respectively referred to as the 'fast-paced', 'intermediate', and 'disruptive' \textit{creativity policies} (rows 1, 2, and 3 in the graphs).

+Another advantage of treating these parameters as entangled is that they can then be part of the firm's policy toolbox.
 On the one hand, the fast-paced scenario can be interpreted as a situation in which the firm encourages workers to submit as many incremental ideas as possible.
 On the other hand, the disruptive scenario would correspond to a firm that advises workers to submit only elaborated, mature ideas.
-Finally, we differentiate between two managerial approaches: the firm either allows all ideas to accumulate on the stack ($\underline a=0$) or filters out ideas from workers who have started to regress ($\underline a=0.95$), referred to as the 'loose' and 'tight' policies, respectively.
+Finally, we differentiate between two managerial approaches: the firm either allows all ideas to accumulate on the stack ($\underline a=0$) or filters out ideas from workers who have started to regress ($\underline a=0.95$), referred to as the 'loose' and 'tight' \textit{stacking policies}, respectively.